varun23-2004/-4-Channel-AHB-APB-DMA-Controller-RTL-Design-/README.md

 Since all four channels might ask to transfer data at the exact same time, the Arbiter acts as a traffic controller.

+Since it have 4 channels, all 4 could request a transfer at the same time.
+The arbiter decides who gets the bus first.
+It does this fairly — each channel gets a turn one by one in a rotating order, so no single channel can block the others indefinitely.
+Think of it as a traffic signal for the 4 channels.

 i) Fair Access: It checks the req (request) signals from all channels.
 If multiple channels want to transfer data, it grants access one by one using a rotating pointer.

 ii) Preventing Starvation: Once a channel finishes its turn, it gets moved to the back of the line.
 This ensures no single channel hogs the bus and every peripheral gets a fair chance to move its data.